odiaa97/Booking-System2/README.md

 ## NOTES:
 ```
-* The app seeds the database with 4 users:
+* The app seeds the database with 1 user:
+user1 "P@$$w0rd"

+2 Roles:
-user1, user2, user3, admin all with password "Pa$$w0rd" and differnt roles
+admin and member roles

-* The app seeds the database with 3 tables with their status and avalabilities to be able to update them in "/tables"

-* The app migrates and update the database automatically when you run "dotnet run"
+1 UserRole: For giving the user admin role
 ```